mychoi97/mychoi97/README.md

 ### Hi there 👋

-🔭 I'm currently working on Vision-Based Navigation for Multiple Unmanned Vehicles using Deep Reinforcement Learning
+🔭 I'm currently working on Vision-Based Navigation for Unmanned Vehicles using Deep Reinforcement Learning

 ✨ Epecially interested in MARL (Multi Agent Reinforcement Learning) and Swarming/Flocking